TomH131/cafe-fuencarral/README.md

 ### Hero image and navbar

 At the top of every page is the name of the cafe over a background image of some tapas.
 Directly below the image is the navbar, allowing for easy navigation around the entire website.
+Then there is some text asking the customer whether they would like to login to view their reservation.

 ![Header](static/images/hero-image-navbar.png)